Roy J. Salley

 Director of Oakwood Bancshares, Inc.

-Nevertheless, Mr. Bentley continued his relationship to the banking community.
-In 1997, Mr. Bentley was the founding Chairman of the Board and a Director of First Mercantile Bank, N.A.
-Dallas, Texas.
-While with First Mercantile, Mr. Bentley was a member of the investment committee, and executive committee and Chairman of the Director’s Loan Committee with the authority to approve all loans over $250,000.
-First Mercantile was sold to Colonial Bancgroup in 2002.
-After the sale of First Mercantile, Mr. Bentley continued the Dallas board and loan committee, approving loan requests up to $20 million at the subsidiary bank, Colonial Bank.
-Additionally, in 2005, he became a member of the loan committee for the entire organization, approving credit up to the bank’s legal lending limit.
+In addition, Mr. Bentley continued his relationships in the Dallas banking community.
+In 1997, Mr. Bentley was the founding Chairman of the Board and director of a de novo bank, First Mercantile Bank, N.A., Dallas.
+While with First Mercantile, Mr. Bentley was a member of the investment committee, executive committee and chairman of the Directors Loan Committee with the authority to approve all loans over $500,000.
+First Mercantile was sold to Colonial Bancgroup in 2002, and he remained involved until 2007.
+Currently Mr. Bentley is the Chief Credit Officer to Oakwood Bank and is a founding (2017) director of both the Bank and the holding company, Oakwood Bancshares.
+He received his BBS in economics from Auburn University and is a 1985 graduate of the Southwestern School of Banking at Southern Methodist University.

 Suzanne C. Salls

-Ms. Salls has enjoyed a career in banking that spans over 30 years.
 Prior to joining Oakwood, Ms. Salls served as EVP/CFO of United Texas Bank, a $450 million state-chartered commercial bank based in Dallas, Texas from January 2015 – January 2018.
-Responsibilities encompassed oversight of all financial operations of the company, including strategic planning and annual budget preparation, cash management and liquidity, investment activities, and management of Asset/Liability Management (“ALM”) processes (as the ALCO chair), information technology, bank security, and vendor management.
-Prior to that, Ms. Salls was CFO of SP Bancorp, a $350 million NASDAQ-listed (SPBC) holding company of SharePlus, a state chartered commercial bank based in Plano, Texas.
+Responsibilities encompassed oversight of all financial operations of the company, including strategic planning and annual budget preparation, cash management and liquidity, investment activities, and management of Asset/Liability Management processes (as the ALCO chair), Information Technology, bank security, and vendor management.
+Prior to that, Ms. Salls was CFO of SP Bancorp, the NASDAQ-listed (SPBC) holding company of SharePlus, a state chartered commercial bank based in Plano, Texas.
 During her tenure, SPBC completed a successful IPO in October 2010, culminating in the listing on NASDAQ and ultimately, stock appreciation of almost 200% in 4 years.
 Responsibilities encompassed oversight of all financial operations of the companies, including facilitation of all SEC and Regulatory reporting, Sarbanes-Oxley control environment, strategic planning and annual budget preparation, cash management and liquidity, investment activities, and management of ALM processes, serving as Chair of the ALCO committee.
-Ms. Salls tenure lasted for almost ten years, concluding with the sale SPBC and SharePlus to Green Bank in October 2014.
-Prior to joining SPBC, Ms. Salls served as SVP/CFO of Mercantile Bank & Trust in Dallas for 16 years.
+Ms. Salls tenure lasted almost ten years, concluding with the sale SPBC and SharePlus to Green Bank in October 2014.
+Prior to joining SPBC, Ms. Salls served as SVP/CFO of Mercantile Bank & Trust in Dallas.
 Ms. Salls is a CPA and started her career as an auditor with KPMG, later transitioning into community banking in Lubbock, Texas before relocating to the DFW area.